College/Institute: Medicine, Department of Molecular Genetics and Microbiology

 Curriculum vitae: PDF

 In addition to his passion for performing microbiological research, Dr. Gulig enjoys teaching microbiology to medical and graduate students.
-He also performs numerous administrative roles, the most important of which are being Associate Dean for Graduate Education and director of the Interdisciplinary Program (IDP) in Biomedical Sciences in the College of Medicine, as well as being chair of the U.F.
+He also performs numerous administrative roles, the most important of which is being chair of the U.F.
 Institutional Biosafety Committee.

 University of Florida